Run for Your Life (Matt Cardle song)

-"Run for Your Life" is a song by the British singer-songwriter Matt Cardle.
+"Run for Your Life" is a song by the British singer-songwriter and The X Factor 2010 winner Matt Cardle.
 It was released on 9 October 2011 as the lead single from his first studio album, Letters (2011).
 The song was written and produced by Gary Barlow, and was the last song that Cardle recorded for the album.
 It reached number 6 on the UK Singles Chart.

 Background

-"Run for Your Life" was written by the Take That frontman Gary Barlow after he took over the role of head judge on The X Factor, of which Cardle won the seventh series.
+"Run for Your Life" was written by the Take That frontman Gary Barlow after he took over the role of head judge on The X Factor in 2011, of which Cardle won the seventh series.

 On 19 August 2011, a 30-second snippet was posted by Cardle on his Facebook page.
 On 5 September 2011, the song received its first radio airplay by Chris Moyles on BBC Radio 1.
 The video for the song was premiered on the same day on Cardle's YouTube channel.
 The song was officially released via digital download on 9 October 2011, with a CD single release following the next day.

 Critical reception

 "Run for Your Life" was met with generally negative reviews.
 Robert Copsey of Digital Spy rated it 3/5, stating: "X Factor winners of the male variety have never had it easy.
-Steve Brookstein and Leon Jackson barely made it past a second single, while Shayne Ward and Joe McElderry were more recently banished from the Syco clique after failing to match the bar set by Leona and Alexandra.
+Steve Brookstein and Leon Jackson barely made it past a second single, while Shayne Ward and Joe McElderry were more recently banished from the Syco clique after failing to match the bar set by X Factor female winners Leona and Alexandra.
 Fortunately for Matt Cardle, his anti-talent show image during last year's competition gave him a more promising outlook – but is it enough to buck the boys' worrying trend?
 Judging by 'Run For Your Life', it looks like he's finally succumbed to the peer pressure.
 Over an anaemic guitar-pop melody, he confesses he's not worthy of his kindly lass, admitting: 'You need someone to walk you back/ Someone to love you too before you ask – before launching into the arm-waving, Gary Barlow-penned chorus.
 While Matt's famous falsetto manages a brief appearance, it's about the only distinguishable feature that remains from his once-rebellious nature."
 Copsey also called the single a "disappointing start".

 The BBC described the single as "plodding" and "try-hard", while The Guardian said it "sounds like a song Barlow was happy for Take That to pass up."
 Pop Ledge said it "was probably a Take That D-side cast off – not much to get excited about."
 WhatCulture gave "Run for Your Life" a positive review, commenting that it "shows off Cardle’s stunning vocal range".